AdobeDocs/campaign-classic.en/help/workflow/using/data-loading-file.md

 >[!CAUTION]
 >
 >If you are working with an hybrid or on-premise deployment, pre-processing commands may not work out-of-the-box, as their default configuration uses 'zcat', which is not available on Windows.
-In that case, you need to adjust the **preProcessCommand** node in the server configuriation file (serverConf.xml) to suit your needs.
+In that case, you need to adjust the **preProcessCommand** node in the server configuration file (serverConf.xml) to suit your needs.
 [Learn how to configure pre-processing commands in the server configuration file](../../installation/using/the-server-configuration-file.md#preprocesscommand)

 ## Defining the file format {#defining-the-file-format}